schmit/schmit.github.io/_posts/2022-10-25-code-roundup.markdown

 The latter is indicative of a broader phenomenon that stood out at the conference: we all have different approaches to the same problems and that makes it particular valuable to come together and be inspired by each other's work.

-Finally, worth mentioning is the callout by James McQueen that in practice it is very rare to observe a single outcome per user.
+Finally, worth mentioning is the call out by James McQueen that in practice it is very rare to observe a single outcome per user.
 Instead, we observe a sequence of events from which we construct an outcome that evolves over the duration of an experiment, but this often gets ignored in theoretical work on experimentation.
 Having struggled with this myself, it is great to see this problem being more broadly.